-- Understand complexities of food security, vulnerability and its indicators in the context of countries in Africa - Use food security and vulnerability analysis as a means to promote continuous monitoring rather than the once-off assessments triggered by emergency response - Understand the assessment of crop and animal production, storage and access to food security and vulnerability Key focus areas:

-- Module 1: Conceptualising Food Security and Vulnerability - Module 2: Food Production and Availability - Module 3: Food Access, Livelihoods, Policies and Coping Strategies - Module 4: Monitoring and Evaluation (M & E) NQF Level:
+- Understand complexities of food security, vulnerability and its indicators in the context of countries in Africa - Use food security and vulnerability analysis as a means to promote continuous monitoring rather than the once-off assessments triggered by emergency response - Understand the assessment of crop and animal production, storage and access to food security and vulnerability Key focus areas: - Module 1: Conceptualising Food Security and Vulnerability - · Module 2: Food Production and Availability - Module 3: Food Access, Livelihoods, Policies and Coping - Module 4: Monitoring and Evaluation (M&E) Duration: Two weeks Programme fee: The programme fee of R31 000 (incl.
+VAT) covers tuition, instruction material, lunches and refreshments Entrance requirements: Bachelor's Degree in relevant or related discipline and work experience (in case the candidate does not have a Bachelor's degree they will have to present a portfolio that will be used to assess capabilities) For updated course dates, please contact us or see our website: www.ukznextendedlearning.com Facilitators include:

-Level 7 on the National Qualifications Framework (NQF) Duration:

-Two weeks Dates:

-For updated course dates, please contact us or see our website: www.ukznextendedlearning.com Facilitators include:

 Dr Joyce Chitja Joyce is an experienced agricultural scientist and food security expert with a rich understanding of agriculture & rural livelihoods & vulnerability, especially challenges in the small-scale farming sector and its value chains.
-Her research areas include Food Security in relation to market access and innovation for smallholders, organic farming production, small-scale farmer value chains, water and land use security, rural livelihoods, gender & agriculture, land reform and vulnerability.
+Her experience ranges from research in organic production, agricultural development, land reform, the land claims process and its challenge.
+Her current research areas include Food Security in relation to market access and innovation for smallholders, organic farming production, small-scale farmer value chains, water and land use security, rural livelihoods, gender & agriculture, land reform and vulnerability.

-Dr Unathi Kolanisi Unathi holds a BHuman Ecology degree (University of Western Cape) and a Consumer Science PhD (North West Consumer science PND (North West University).
+Dr Unathi Kolanisi Unathi holds a BHuman Ecology degree (University of Western Cape) and a Consumer Science PhD (North West University).
 She is an academic in the Food Security Programme teaching & researching on food security, food access for food security, food storage for food security, measuring and monitoring, research methods.
-Her other research interests are consumer behaviour sensory evaluation, gender & agricultural production resources, and institution organisation.
+Her other research interests are consumer behaviour, sensory evaluation, gender & agricultural production resources, and institution organisation.